nxt3d/ENSIP-ideas/ENSIPS/ensip-TBD-6.md

 ### Parameters

-- **`encodedFunction`**: The ABI-encoded function call to the resolver function (e.g., `hook`, `addr`, `text`).
+- **`encodedFunction`**: The ABI-encoded function call to the resolver function (e.g., `text`, `contenthash`, `addr`).
 - **`resolver`**: The address of the resolver contract that must be used.
 - **`chainId`**: The chain ID where the resolver resides.

 ### Usage: Universal Resolver

 Clients MUST use the `hook()` function when resolving ENS records using a compatible Universal Resolver that require validation of the resolver address and chain ID.
-This function ensures that the resolver has not changed unexpectedly and that the client is interacting with the correct contract on the correct chain.
-When using other methods for resolving ENS names, such as libraries or custom methods, it is expected that wrapped ENS resolver methods will fail to resolve, and this is the intended result.
+This function ensures that the resolver has not changed unexpectedly and that the client is interacting with the known contract on the correct chain.

 #### Example Usage